alrokayan/hadoop-openstack-centos/README.rst

 A Step-by-Step Guide to Install Hadoop on OpenStack CentOS VMs and Run Jobs via Eclipse Hadoop Plugin.
-With Node Scalability.
+With Cluster Scalability.
 =============================================================================================================================

 Project Information